 - parks and open space, including outdoor recreation facilities.

 A statewide Community Preservation Trust Fund gives cities and towns that passed the act a “match.”
 Real estate transfer fees from across the state provide money for the Trust Fund.
 When a property changes hands anywhere in Massachusetts, a $20 fee is rolled into the closing costs.Boston joins

-Many cities and towns passed the Community Preservation Act soon after the law was enacted.
+Many cities and towns passed the Community Preservation Act soon after the law was enacted in 2000.
 They've received millions for affordable housing, preservation, and parks and conservation land.
 Boston is now among the other 171 communities that have passed the act.
-We'll start reaping the benefits in 2018.
+We started reaping the benefits in 2018.

-The Mayor and the City Council will appoint a nine-member, decision-making committee.
-By law, the Mayor picks five members from City commissions and agencies.
+A nine-member committee approves an administrative budget and annual Community Preservation Plan.
+They review all applications and make recommendations to the Mayor and City Council for funding.
+By law, five members represent City commissions and boards.
 The City Council chooses four at-large members from the general public.